Marvin X, America's Rumi, Plato (Negro), Hafiz, Saadi

 "O Men, listen to the wise," the poet pleads:

-for the men of this world
+there is no escape for the men of this world or the men of the next |

 He is sexist as all get out, in the way that is common for men of his generation and his radicalism, but he is refreshingly aware of that and working on it.
 It's just that the work isn't done and if that offends you to see a man in process and still using the 'b' word, look out.
 Speaking of the easily offended, he warns in his introduction that "life is often profane and obscene, such as the present condition of African American people."
 If you want pure and holy, he says, read the Quran and the Bible, because Marvin is talking about "the low down dirty truth."
 For all that, the poetry of Marvin X is like prayer, beauty-full of reverence and honor for Truth.
 "It is. it is. it is."